shounaknaik/PDControl/README.md

 ## PD Control Project

 In this project, we implemented a position controller (PD) for the 3 robot joints.
 We were receiving joint values from the Gazebo simulator.
-We received a reference value for the joints through a service, and we publish appropriately joint efforts (continuously with high sampling rates) to make the joints move so that we achieve the reference value.
+We received a reference value for the joints through a service, we calculate the joint efforts and publish them(continuously with high sampling rates) to make the joints move so that we achieve the reference value.

 1. Launch the Joint Control Node using: